RodricBr/Bash-Professional/README.md

 $ echo Street-{Rio_Novo,Vila_Bela,Benedito}-Brazil
 Street-Rio_Novo-Brazil Street-Vila_Bela-Brazil Street-Benedito-Brazil

-- This pattern has been expanded into three(3) different text strings
+- This pattern has been expanded into three(3) different text strings.
-- Each string has the same preamble at the begining, and the same post
-- script at the end.
-The middle part of the string varies, and is
-- present in the same order specified in the pattern.
+- Each string has the same preamble at the begining, and the same post script at the end.
+The middle part of the string varies, and is present in the same order specified in the pattern.

 -------------------------------------------------------------------------------
 $ echo Street-{Rio_Novo,Vila_Bela,Benedito}